kroketio/chatripper/docs/modules.md

 ## Concurrency

-cIRCus runs `x` independent Python interpreters in a thread pool, each with its own Global Interpreter Lock (GIL), as described in [PEP 684](https://peps.python.org/pep-0684/).
+cIRCa runs `x` independent Python interpreters in a thread pool, each with its own Global Interpreter Lock (GIL), as described in [PEP 684](https://peps.python.org/pep-0684/).

-Because each interpreter is isolated, your module is loaded separately into every instance. cIRCus automatically selects which interpreter to use for each call (currently via round-robin).
+Because each interpreter is isolated, your module is loaded separately into every instance. cIRCa automatically selects which interpreter to use for each call (currently via round-robin).

 ### Preserving state

 Some modules need to **maintain state** between calls.
 For example, a module implementing a “slowmode” feature must track when each participant last sent a message to enforce a cooldown period.

-Because each Python interpreter in cIRCus is **isolated**, your module’s state exists separately in every interpreter.
+Because each Python interpreter in cIRCa is **isolated**, your module’s state exists separately in every interpreter.
 To maintain consistent state, you can **pin the module to a single interpreter**, ensuring all stateful operations happen in the same context.

 #### Cooldown module example